videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-video.md

 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: display-video
 ---

 # Display Video - React Native

-In this guide, we will take a look at how to render the participant's audio and video on the screen.
+This guide elaborates on how to render a participant's video on the screen.
+With React Native, there's no need to specifically render a participant's audio, as it is handled by the native functionality.

 ## Rendering Participant

-The two steps are involve to achieve this process.
+The steps involved in rendering the video of a participant are as follows.

 1. [Get Mic and Webcam Status](#1-get-mic-and-webcam-status)
 2. [Rendering Video](#2-rendering-video)

 ### `1.
 Get Mic and Webcam Status`

-We must determine whether the participant's audio or video is on or off before rendering him or her.
-Hence, if the webcam is not turned on, we will begin by rendering the participant's frames with their name in them; otherwise, we will render the video.
+To render a participant, it is essential to determine whether their audio or video is on or off.
+If the webcam is not turned on, start by rendering the participant's frames with their name; otherwise, render the video.

-**`Step 1:`** Let's get every `participants` from `useMeeting` and create a straightforward box with each person's name.
+**`Step 1:`** First, retrieve every `participant` from the `useMeeting` hook and create a simple box with each of their names.

 ```js
 import {